openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 -  ``out`` *T*

-   This syntax restricts the methods available so that only the methods that do not use *T*, or use *T* in out-position can be accessed.
+   This syntax restricts the methods available, and allows accessing only the methods that do not use *T*, or use *T* in out-position.

 The syntax to signify a contravariant type argument, or a wildcard with a lower bound (*T* is a *typeReference*) is as follows:

 -  ``in`` *T*

-   This syntax restricts the methods available so that only the methods that do not use *T*, or use *T* in in-position can be accessed.
+   This syntax restricts the methods available, and allows accessing only the methods that do not use *T*, or use *T* in in-position.

 .. index::
    method